 The clients wanted a striking makeover for this 1920s detached house.
 The renovation also had to meet the long-term care need of their youngest daughter, diagnosed with a rare genetic illness.
 The house was re-built around a new steel frame and almost doubled in its size.

 COX ARCHITECTS had to keep the traditional appearance at the front but were given free-range at the back.
 A large open family space was a must, as were the wheelchair lift, hoists, and accessible bathrooms.
-The family needed two bedrooms (one for Poppy’s live-in carer), and of course, it all had to be step-free, from street to sun-deck!
+The family needed two bedrooms (one for a live-in carer), and of course, it all had to be step-free, from street to sun-deck!

 The key challenges

 The original house was not wheelchair friendly.
 Architects had to re-arrange small rooms, tight corridors, steps, and stairs to make it work.
-The clients also wanted the accessible design and the equipment necessary for Poppy’s care not to compromise the warmth and intimacy of a family home.
+The clients also wanted the accessible design and the equipment necessary for daughter’s care not to compromise the warmth and intimacy of a family home.

 The clients realized early on that the house had the potential for a large extension.
 So, the architects added almost 70 sq m to the ground floor alone.
 This extra space helped establish an open-feeling plan.
 They then identified accessibility equipment that could integrate into a domestic setting, such as the ceiling recessed tracks for hoists and tall sliding doors for the bathrooms.

 Project by COX ARCHITECTS